-The biggest story in the NFL this season has been injuries and playing through pain – most notably the large number of concussions occurring on just about every roster.
+The biggest story in the NFL this season has been injuries and playing through pain.
+Most notably, it’s the large number of concussions occurring on every roster.
+It’s just NFL Week 6 and the injuries are piling up.

 The division that has been the hit the hardest has been the NFC Central.